What is the difference between bottom-up and top-down

 |Is This Answer Correct ?||0 Yes||6 No|

-what is the difference between SDLC and SQA life cycle?
+What is the difference between functional and nonfunctional testing?

 what is system testing ? explain with example ?